tomvita/MyNXCheats/Bayonetta 3/readme.md

 Same drill, hit it see that the bar drop u32-- etc etc Once you found the HP watch it.
 Now you have a list of code.
 Look around for one that apply to the enemy and not your hero.
 With that in hand make a code that make the HP small so it becomes one hit kill.
-This game looks like enemy won't just die when the hit point is zero.
+For some games enemy won't just die when the hit point is zero.
 Instead it will only die if you hit it but it will become immobile when HP is zero which means it may be hidden somewhere and you are in trouble to complete any stage that needs them to be all dead when you can't find and kill them.
+Also for some games you slimply can't kill an enemy that is already "dead"
 Set the HP to a small number.
 QED.
 ```